holochain/holochain/docs/specs/src/hwp_4_formal.md

 **Structure of GDHT data:** The DHT is a content-addressable space where each piece of content is found at the address which is the hash of its content.
 In addition, any address in the DHT can have metadata attached to it.
 This metadata is not part of the content being hashed.

-*Note about hashing: Holochain uses 256-bit Blake2b hashes with the exception of one entry type, AgentPubKey, which is a 256-bit Ed25519 public key and uses `equal()` as its hash function.
+*Note about hashing: Holochain uses 256-bit Blake2b hashes with the exception of one entry type, AgentPubKey, which is a 256-bit Ed25519 public key and its hash function is simply the identity function.
 In other words, **the content of the AgentPubKey is identical to its hash**.
 This preserves content-addressability but also enables agent keys to function as self-proving identifiers for network transport and cryptographic functions like signing or encryption.*

 **DHT Addresses:** Both Actions and Entries from source chains can be retrieved from the DHT by either the ActionHash or EntryHash.
 The DHT `get()` function call returns a Record, a tuple containing the most relevant action/entry pair.
 Structurally, Actions "contain" their referenced entries so that pairing is obvious when a Record is retrieved by ActionHash.
 However, Actions are also attached as metadata at an EntryHash, and there could be many Actions which have created the same Entry content.
 A `get()` function called by EntryHash returns the oldest undeleted Action in the pair, while a `get_details()` function call on an EntryHash returns all of the Actions.